Image Description

 Established during the 1995-1996 academic year through the efforts of the North American Primary Care Research Group (NAPCRG) Committee on Building Research Capacity, the GGP seeks to equip family medicine and primary care researchers with the skills they need to successfully develop and submit grants for research funding.
 Once learned, these skills continue to help generate new funds for family medicine research and training, year after year.

-New in the 2023-2024 Fellowship Year, we are excited to announce that with support from the ABFM and the Gordon and Betty Moore Foundation, GGP will be providing additional guidance specifically for researchers developing grant applications related to the topic of Artificial Intelligence and Machine Learning in Primary Care.
-As part of this initiative, five scholarships will be available for GGP applicants.
+The 2023-2024 Fellowship Year brought exciting new developments to the GGP Program.With support from the ABFM and the Gordon and Betty Moore Foundation, GGP added additional guidance specifically for researchers developing grant applications related to the topic of Artificial Intelligence and Machine Learning in Primary Care.

 Apply for the Fellowship